Commit2Cosmos/Text_Summarizer_PyTorch/README.md

 - Write unit tests for **Data Transformation** and **Model Evaluation** pipeline
 - Change training + evaluation components to work with multiple datasets (dynamic saving file paths etc)
 - Add `num_beams` to config file
+- Freeze the last layer to test training and evaluation pipelines
+- Resolve `Some non-default generation parameters are set in the model config.
+These should go into a GenerationConfig file`

+- Raise issue of the incorrect warning about that model needs to be trained because of newly initialised encoding layers

 ## Milestones